CPS2RL/rt-dps/README.md

 # example_plot
 In the example_plot folder, we have a script to generate a schedule plot for the example used in our paper.

+# jitter_margin
+In the jitter_margin folder, we have a script to generate the stability curve for a DC motor control system.